6 Best Small & Lightweight Chainsaws – Top Picks & Reviews 2024

-- Gas-powered chainsaws are portable, powerful, and can run for as long as you have properly mixed fuel, BUT they give off fumes and the engines need a lot more work.
+- Gas-powered chainsaws are portable, powerful, and can run for as long as you have properly mixed fuel, BUT they give off fumes, and the engines need a lot more work.

 - Noise pollution.
-Louder chainsaws are perceived as more powerful, but they also require ear protection and increase the likelihood of passive-aggressive notes from the homeowners’ association.
+Louder chainsaws are perceived as more powerful but also require ear protection and increase the likelihood of passive-aggressive notes from the homeowners’ association.
 Fortunately, recent advances in chainsaw technology mean you don’t have to settle for an obnoxiously loud motor in exchange for a fast, clean cut.
 The best way to find out about a chainsaw’s noise level is to test it out, or if you’re buying online, talk to other people who have bought it.

 - Chain oiler.
 Chains also need to be regularly lubricated, or they’ll heat up, expand, and fall off the guide bar.
-Many lightweight chainsaws will do this automatically if you keep the tank full of oil, but some still don’t come with an automatic oil feature.
+Many lightweight chainsaws will do this automatically if you keep the tank full of oil, but some still don’t have an automatic oil feature.
 Make sure you know whether or not you need to press a button to keep oil on the blade.

 - Bar length.
 The bar is the long stationary bit that the chain winds around.
 Its length determines the width of cuts you’ll be able to make.
-Lightweight chainsaw most commonly have bars between 10 and 16 inches in length.
+Lightweight chainsaws most commonly have bars between 10 and 16 inches in length.

 Sorry, you’re out of luck!
 There are scissors for lefties, but all chainsaws are made to be operated by righties.
 Although all you southpaws are likely used to navigating a world designed for right-handed people, it does raise additional safety concerns when a chainsaw is involved.